August 31, 2017

 VEGAN COMPLETE PROTEINS: quinoa, nutritional yeast, buckwheat, soy, brown rice and beans combo, sprouted breads, etc.

-(I eat one of the above every day without difficulty.)
+(I eat one of the above, and usually three of the above, every day without difficulty.)

 NOT ALL SUGAR IS CREATED EQUAL

 This one always baffle me; I hear it all the time: “I love [insert fruit], but I’m trying to limit my sugar intake, so I try not to eat too much.”
-We live in such a sugar-obsessed society that somehow the concept of restriction has extended to earth’s offerings.
-Do you think The Soul, or whatever realm exists beyond, has given us food items we have to limit the consumption of in order to be healthy, well-balanced, nourished, both in mind and body (so long as we vary our diets accordingly)?
+We live in such a sugar-obsessed society that somehow the concept of restriction has, once again, extended to earth’s offerings.
+Do you think the source has given us food items we have to limit the consumption of in order to be healthy, well-balanced, nourished, both in mind and body (so long as we vary our diets accordingly)?
 Let me tell you something: you should not have to think that hard about what you eat!
 If it comes from the earth, and it hasn’t been tampered with, it should in most scenarios be fair game.
 I urge you to stop thinking about nutrition as some disjointed, isolated, narrow reflection of physical health.
 You are a mind and body, a totality of a being, with needs on both ends–needs that need to be nurtured with compassion for yourself, kindness for yourself, and the genuine desire to treat yourself with respect.
 If you want a damn cookie once in awhile, eat it!
-But I also urge you to consider that you can make some bombass sweets out of dates, oat flour, almond flour, and so on, despite what you have been led to believe by the Pillsbury Dough Boy, or your grandma…
+But I also urge you to consider that you can make some bomb sweets out of dates, oat flour, almond flour, and so on, despite what you have been led to believe by the Pillsbury Dough Boy, or your grandma…

 As always, proper nutrition is compatible with enjoying your food, and enjoying your food is compatible with doing no harm.
 Essentially, it’s not that hard.
 Just like the “utopian” society we’re told is so difficult to attain (thereby hindering many facets of the evolutionary process before they are even implemented), with this and that excuse leading us to believe that some must suffer if the majority is to prosper (think war), that evil means are often necessary and even inevitable to effect good ends, veganism is as simple as refusing to contribute to suffering.
 We make the rules, people–me, you, humanity–and the ones that derive from our higher selves are always perfect unless they need to be reworked.
-In which case, they will still be good, and certainly possible.
+In which case, while good, they are not totally high, but can certainly be made so with further insight.

 HOW MUCH SHOULD YOU EAT?